EddieAbbondanzio/marqus/docs/links.md

 # Links

-Link to websites on the internet, or to other notes in your data directory.
+Link to websites on the internet, or to other notes in your note directory.

 ## Links to the Web